How to Become a Counselor in South Carolina

 The following scholarships and loan repayment programs are available to South Carolina LPCs and LPCIs:

-*Licensure information including requirements, renewals, scholarships and fees were retrieved as of May 2022.
-Information may have changed since, check with the state’s board of licensing for more information.
+*Licensure information, including requirements, renewals, scholarships, and fees, was retrieved as of April 2026.
+Information may have changed since; check with the state’s board of licensing for the most up-to-date information.